A Travel Price Comparison for Germany Stuttgart vs. Cologne for Attractions, Food, Nightlife, and Families

 Because Stuttgart is a large city, there are a variety of ways to spend your time.
 The length of your trip often depends on your style of travel.
 A weekend here is typical.
 A weekend is a great amount of time to relax and see the many things that Stuttgart has to offer.

-You'll find museums and nightlife around the fun big city of Cologne.
+You'll find museums and nightlife around the vibrant big city of Cologne.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Stuttgart is a great place to explore.
 Five days is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 Anyone can find something fun to do here.

-Travelers enjoy the nightlife and food when visiting the colorful city of Cologne.
+Travelers enjoy the nightlife and food when visiting the vibrant city of Cologne.
 The length of your ideal trip is an individual decision.
 Five days is plenty of time to see everything, even with extra days to spare.

 It's hard to know how much time to spend in Stuttgart.
 Many people enjoy the museums and nightlife when visiting Stuttgart.
 One week may feel like too much time unless you plan to do a lot of relaxing.